 The Shadows Spider Circus actually serve as the inspiration for vampire mythology but they're very different from their mythological counterparts.
 For example, they don't drink blood, they collect it and can use it to harm any children you might have.

 In M.C.A.
-Hogarth's An Heir to Thorns and Steel the elves' magically engineered genet slaves drink elf blood, the older strains like Kelu need it to survive while newer breeds like Almond only get it as a "reward" for good behavior.
+Hogarth's The Blood Ladders Trilogy the elves' magically engineered genet slaves drink elf blood, the older strains like Kelu need it to survive while newer breeds like Almond only get it as a "reward" for good behavior.
 In turn elves drain magic from their human slaves.

 In Raymond Smullyan's Transylvanian logic puzzles, humans and vampires are Knights and Knaves, with the twist that both may be sane or insane (believing all true propositions to be false and vice versa).